 • frozen shoulder

-All of these conditions were attributed to lying facedown.
+All of these conditions were attributed to lying facedown for a long time.

 Psychosocial factors of chronic shoulder pain